AOSC-Dev/website-2023/README.md

 ### Localising news articles

-To localise a news article, use a language code suffix such as `.zh-cn`, i.e.:
+To localize a news article, just add a file with the same name to the corresponding language folder such as `/content/zh/`, i.e.:

 ```
-2024-09-18-aosc-os-relnote.zh-cn.md
+/content/zh/news/2024-09-18-aosc-os-relnote.md
 ```